Justin-Credible/Ionic-TypeScript-Starter/docs/development-tips.md

 The `default` property indicates the name of the scheme to use if one isn't provided when executing `gulp config` (or using the VS Code shortcut).

 Each scheme has a `debug` attribute which sets the value of an debug flag that is available at application runtime.
-This flag can be checked to perform different behavior based on the flag's value (e.g., `Utilities.isDebugMode`).
+This flag can be checked to perform different behavior based on the flag's value (e.g., `Configuration.debug`).

 Additionally, each scheme has replacement values.
 The name of a replacement item is used to replace any occurrence of that name with the given value.
 Replacements will occur in the files listed in the generated files section.